-Many restaurants show appreciation to veterans and active duty military members on Veterans Day by giving them free or discounted meals.
+Many restaurants show appreciation to veterans and active-duty military members on Veterans Day by giving them free or discounted meals.

-The Hooters chain of restaurants doesn’t wait until November to appreciate customers who have served in the military.
+The Hooters chain of restaurants doesn’t wait until November to appreciate customers who served in the military.
 Most Hooters locations give veterans and current military members discounts on at least one night each week.

 Many Hooters locations also have special Memorial Day deals.
 Memorial Day, observed on the last Monday in May, remembers those who have died serving in the military.

 Veterans Day falls on Nov.
 11 each year because the German and Allied forces reached a cease-fire agreement to end World War I on Nov.
 11, 1918.
 It honors all who have served in the military, including those still serving.

 Hooters usually gives veterans free entrées on Memorial Day and Veterans Day.

 Hooter’s Veterans Day Offer – 2021

 Veterans Day 2021 Offer: This year, Hooter’s is offering current and former military members a free entree from a special menu with the purchase of a beverage.
 Military ID or proof of service required.

 On Thursday, November 11, all veterans who present a military ID or proof of service and purchase a beverage at any participating Hooters location nationwide will receive a free entrée from the Hooters Veterans Day Menu (available for dine-in only).

 In previous years, Hooter’s has offered current and former military members a free meal from a special menu on both Memorial Day and Veterans Day.